 What Are AmbioDisk and PROKERA?

 Amniotic membrane (AM) grafts are biologic tissue placed over the cornea following treatments for ocular surface diseases or before refractive surgeries.
 As allografts, these tissues are sourced from human amniotic (fetal) membrane, which contains nutrient-rich growth factors and other properties that help heal and regenerate new cells on the eye's surface.
 Dedicated to providing the latest in ophthalmology care, our eye specialists at Rothchild Eye Institute utilize AmbioDisk® and PROKERA® amniotic membrane allograft technologies.
 AmbioDisk and PROKERA function as a protective layer as the eye tissues heal.
-These grafted tissues can minimize the risk of corneal scarring, control inflammation, and enhance patient comfort following corneal treatments.
 If you have corneal conditions or require refractive or cataract surgery, please schedule a visit at our eye center in Delray Beach, FL to learn more about amniotic membrane grafts.